amanisharaj/HR_Analytics/README.md

-# 💼 HR Analytics Dashboard & Deep Analysis 📊
+# 💼 HR Analytics Dashboard & Analysis 📊

 This project is a deep-dive HR analytics solution to explore attrition patterns, employee satisfaction, and workforce demographics.
 Built with Python, Plotly, Seaborn, and includes a custom Power BI dashboard.